Tensor State Space-based Dynamic Multilayer Network Modeling: Case Studies

 \subsection{UNSW-NB15 Dataset}

-The UNSW-NB15 dataset\footnote{https://www.kaggle.com/datasets/mrwellsdavid/unsw-nb15/data} is a widely used benchmark in cybersecurity research, particularly for network modeling and anomaly detection tasks \cite{moustafa2015unsw}.
-In this dataset, each IP address is treated as a node in the network, and any communication from one IP address to another is modeled as a directed edge.
-The communications are categorized into four types, including three types of attacks, i.e., fuzzers, exploits, reconnaissance, and one normal (benign) type.
-This naturally forms a four-layer multilayer network, where each layer represents a distinct type of communication behavior.
-Such a structure allows for the application of our TSSDMN framework to uncover latent behavioral patterns and detect anomalous interaction dynamics across time and attack categories.
+The UNSW-NB15 dataset \cite{moustafa2015unsw} is a benchmark for network anomaly detection.
+We model IP addresses as nodes and communications as directed edges.
+Communications are categorized into four types (normal, fuzzers, exploits, reconnaissance), forming a four-layer dynamic network.
+This structure allows our model to uncover latent patterns and anomalous dynamics in cybersecurity data.

 Our study focus on the 40 most active IP addresses and collects communication data at 10-second intervals over a total of 500 seconds.
 Within each 10-second window, a directed edge is created between two nodes if a communication occurs between the corresponding IP addresses.
 This results in the construction of a dynamic multilayer network with $n=40$ nodes, $K=4$ layers (communication types) and $T=60$ time steps.
 Layer 1 corresponds to normal communication and layers 2 to 4 correspond to attack types: fuzzers, exploits and reconnaissance, respectively.
 Figure~\ref{fig:UNSW-NB15-frequency} shows the accumulated frequency of connections across all four layers over the 60 time steps.
 In the normal communication layer, most traffic flows from nodes 22–32 to nodes 1–10, suggesting a typical client-server interaction pattern.
 In contrast, the three attack layers exhibit markedly different behavior.
 In particular, attack sources are concentrated among nodes 33–40, and their targets are primarily nodes 11–15, which may indicate attempted intrusions on a vulnerable subnet.
 Additionally, the overall frequency of attacks is significantly lower than that of normal communications, reflecting the sparse and intermittent nature of malicious activity.